GO Transit App

 Competitive Analysis

-Transit
+App - Transit

 Pros

-Lots of information available
+Lots of information available.

-Great mix of visuals and text
+Great mix of visuals and text.

-Alerts section, and ability to receive notifications of alerts
+Alerts section, and ability to receive notifications of alerts.

 Cons

-Horizontal timeline is a bit confusing
+Horizontal timeline is a bit confusing.

 "There are too many visuals happening and not enough information that will benefit what I’m looking for, and I also find it inaccurate."